Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

 Select an Individual account and click “Continue”.

-By default, default country will be India.
+By default, the default country will be India.
 If it does not display India, select it from the list.

 Enter your email address and your desired password.